Diagram of the cervix in parous (have given birth) and non-parous (have not given birth) individuals.

 Cervical insufficiency

 Sometimes, the cervix can become thin and open too soon during pregnancy, typically without any pain or contractions.
-This is known as cervical insufficiency, or incompetent cervix.
+This is known as cervical insufficiency or incompetent cervix.
 It can contribute to premature births or pregnancy loss.

 Fun facts about your cervix

-4. The cervix produces mucus.
-Also known as vaginal discharge, your cervix has glands that produce a clear, viscous, alkaline mucus.
+4. It produces mucus.Also known as vaginal discharge, your cervix has glands that produce a clear, viscous, alkaline mucus.
 The consistency and texture of your cervical mucus changes throughout your menstrual cycle, as well as during pregnancy.
+Depending on where you are on your cycle you can experience thin or thick mucus, color can also change.

 This article is informational only and is not offered as medical advice, nor does it substitute for a consultation with your physician.
 If you have any gynecological/medical concerns or conditions, please consult your physician.